azarbayejani/miseryconfusion.com/blog/2025-07-09-tools-for-djs-on-macos/index.md

 convert and modify audio and video files.
 The Convert to MP3 and Convert to AIFF scripts use it.

 [`sox`](https://en.wikipedia.org/wiki/SoX) or Sound eXchange is an audio editing software.
-It is what we use to generate the
+It is what we use to generate the spectrogram.

 In Terminal, run this command.